 Participation in the extra-curricular life of the school: an important component of the IBDP is CAS and applicants will not manage this component unless they can demonstrate an active role in this side of school life.

 A record of behavior at the school commensurate with the expectations of the academic endeavor required by the IBDP.
+This includes tardiness and attendance at school / lessons.

 Arrears in school account: a history of late fee payments may disqualify applicants.
 All fees are up-to-date at the conclusion of the Form 5 year, otherwise the offer of a place will be withdrawn.